Rotation FAQs

 Rotation Options

-Yes.
+Absolutely – please do!
 You are always welcome to participate in any rotation events and dinners, and you will be able to choose to receive a house affiliation in the End-of-Rotation form due the night of the last day of Rotation.
 If you choose to be affiliated with a house in the End-of-Rotation form, you will receive a full house membership to one of the houses when rotation assignments are announced, and become an affiliated member of that House living in Bechtel.
+This is common, and more than 20 students will opt for this choice.

-Yes.
-If you don't want to participate in the rotation process and become affiliated with a house, you will be able to opt-out of the House system at Caltech and be placed in Bechtel unaffiliated in the End-of-Rotation form.
+There is no "opting out" of Rotation.
+Instead, all of the events are optional, but we encourage you to go as many rotation events as possible!
+You will be able to choose to not be affiliated with any House in the system at Caltech and be placed in Bechtel unaffiliated in the End-of-Rotation form.
 The End-of-Rotation Form will be released mid-way through rotation and be due at 9:30am on the last day of rotation.
 On the form, you will have the option to check a box indicating that you would like to remain unaffiliated and be placed in Bechtel.
-While we want to accommodate any request to opt out of rotation, there may not be enough unaffiliated beds for everyone who wishes to opt out.
+While we want to accommodate any request to remain unaffiliated, there may not be enough unaffiliated beds for everyone who wishes to opt out.
 If necessary, we will create a waitlist for Bechtel.
-For questions about the opt out process, please contact Felicia Hunt (fhunt@caltech.edu).
-You are still welcome to participate in any rotation events and dinners, even if you want to opt out of rotation.
+For questions about the process, please contact Felicia Hunt (fhunt@caltech.edu).
+You are still welcome to participate in any rotation events and dinners, even if you chose to remain unaffiliated in the End-of-Rotation Form.

 Yes!
 You are welcome to join a house at any time during your Caltech career.
 This is done by working directly with the house.
 While the membership process differs slightly between houses, this usually involves getting to know the house and its members by attending their dinners and open events, then announcing your membership application at dinner.
 If you decide not to receive a house affiliation through rotation, you are welcome to get a membership in the houses you are interested in through their own membership processes.